hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 <img src="../img/submit_to_tomtom.png" width="300">
 </p>

-Once you hit submit you will find yourself at the data submission form for **TomTom; a tool that compares a given motf against a database of known motifs**.
+Once you hit submit you will find yourself at the data submission form for **TomTom; a tool that compares a given motif against a database of known motifs**.
 Tomtom will rank the motifs in the database and produce an alignment for each significant match.

 - From the "Select target motifs" section you will choose MOUSE (Mus musculus) DNA.
 - From the dropdown that appears below you will choose HOCOMOCO Mouse (v11 CORE).